sxue-03/sxue-03/README.md

 <a href="https://linkedin.com/in/shuming-xue"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>
 <a href="https://github.com/sxue-03"><img src="https://img.shields.io/badge/-GitHub-181717?&style=for-the-badge&logo=github&logoColor=white" /></a>

-Welcome to my **Cybersecurity & IT Portfolio** — a collection of projects and labs documenting my journey from IT operations to cybersecurity analysis.
+Welcome to my **Cybersecurity & IT Portfolio** — This portfolio documents my hands-on work in security automation, detection engineering, and IT security operations — built while transitioning from IT operations into a Security Analyst or Security Engineer role.

-This repository focuses on automation, detection, and hands-on learning while building a foundation for Security Operations Center (SOC) work.

 ---

 ## Objective
-I’m an **IT and cybersecurity professional** with hands-on experience in system administration, scripting, and security tooling.
+IT and cybersecurity professional with 3+ years of hands-on experience in IAM, endpoint security, vulnerability management, and security automation.
+Currently transitioning into a dedicated security role focused on Security Analysis and Security Engineering.

-Currently expanding my skills in **SIEM monitoring**, **Python log analysis**, and **incident detection** — with the goal of becoming a **SOC Analyst**.

 ## Tools & Technologies